Allegra Stratton: 2020 Downing Street Christmas party controversy

 On 7 December 2021, ITV News released a video of a mock press conference from 22 December 2020, in which Stratton and other Downing Street staff made joking references to a Christmas gathering at 10 Downing Street that took place four days earlier.
 In the leaked 47-second clip, filmed from the Downing Street Press Briefing Room, Stratton and the other staff joked about the "fictional party" being just "cheese and wine" and a "business meeting" with "no social distancing".
 BBC News reported that the event had "several dozen" attendees and that "party games were played, food and drink were served, and the party went on past midnight".
 At the time of the alleged party, London was under COVID-19 tier 3 lockdown restrictions.
 The restrictions prohibited indoor gatherings of more than six people, with exceptions for certain work-related activities.

 The day after the ITV story was broadcast, Prime Minister Boris Johnson apologised for the video during Prime Minister's Questions, describing himself as "furious" about it, but continued to deny that a party had taken place and declared that an investigation would be undertaken by Cabinet Secretary Simon Case.
 Three hours later, Stratton resigned from her position as government spokesperson for the COP26 summit and apologised for her remarks which she asserted she would regret "for the rest of [her] days".
 On 15 December, a picture was leaked showing Johnson taking part in a Christmas quiz at 10 Downing Street around the same time that the parties happened in 2020; the quiz was virtual and happened online, but the picture showed Johnson sitting in a room with at least two other people.

 Personal life

-Stratton is married to James Forsyth, former political editor of The Spectator magazine and current Political Secretary to the Prime Minister, Rishi Sunak.
-They have two children and live in the Canonbury area of London.
+Stratton is married to James Forsyth, former political editor of The Spectator magazine and former Political Secretary to the Prime Minister, Rishi Sunak.
+They have two children and live in the Canonbury area of north London.
 Future Prime Minister Rishi Sunak was best man at their wedding in 2011, and they and Sunak are godparents to each other's children.

 In November 2020, Stratton told The Sunday Telegraph that she had voted for the Labour Party, the Green Party, and the Liberal Democrats in the past, but later supported Brexit and described herself as "a Johnson Tory".
 She is said to be an ally and friend of Johnson's wife Carrie.